SebISU/FileSystemReader/README.md

 # file-system-reader

-Own funcs for reading FAT12/16.
+Set of functions written in C for reading FAT12/16.